bcace/tay/README.md

 ## Tay basics

-Tay is a library written in C and is meant to used from other C code with which it can share data and code (simple C structs and C function pointers) directly.
-The entire environment necessary to run simulations based on a model reside in a `TayState` object that has to be created first.
+A a library written in C Tay is meant to used from other C code with which it can share data and code (simple C structs and C function pointers). `TayState` object contains the environment that contains the model definition and runs simulations mased on that model.

 ```C
 float4 partition_radii = { 10.0f, 10.0f, 10.0f };